RcppCore/rcpp-gallery/_posts/2013-01-02-armadillo-subsetting.md

 ## Introduction

 Subsetting in armadillo is a popular topic that frequently appears on StackOverflow.
-Prinicipally, the occurrences are due to unique approach that armadillo takes on performing subset operation.
+Prinicipally, the occurrences are due to the unique approach that armadillo takes on performing subset operations.
 Within this topic, light will be shed on the applicable use of armadillo's subsetting capabilities as it relates to non-contiguous
 [submatrix views](http://arma.sourceforge.net/docs.html#submat).